Vegetation Management

 Statement of Purpose/Goals & Objectives

 The VEC Vegetation Management Department is responsible for maintaining vegetation that is in close proximity to electric facilities in order to minimize the threat it poses to those facilities, to VEC employees, and the general public.
 The department takes an environmentally-responsible approach to improve reliability, provide for safe and efficient operation and maintenance of distribution and transmission systems, maximize cost-effectiveness, and enhance member satisfaction.
 VEC has established a target of attaining a five-year vegetation maintenance cycle on transmission rights-of-way and an eight-year maintenance cycle on distribution rights-of-way.
 You can view VEC’s latest vegetation management plan (updated every five years) here.
-You can also read a description of general utility vegetation management practices here.
 For more information, please contact Sara Packer, VEC Vegetation & R-O-W Management Program Manager at [email protected].

 VEC employs Integrated Vegetation Management (IVM), a system of managing plant communities that considers a combination of methods to control undesirable vegetation and that includes biological, chemical, cultural and physical (e.g. mechanical and manual) methods of control.
 In general, physical and/or chemical control methods are the most appropriate and most frequently used vegetation control options for utility rights-of-way.
 The retention of low-growing, compatible vegetation inhibits the future growth of incompatible species and is therefore considered a form of biological control.
 Other biological controls (e.g. grazing by animals) and cultural controls (e.g. using fire to eliminate undesirable vegetation) have limited application and are seldom used.
 (See section below for more information on herbicide application.)